-Alpha Phi Sigma is the national criminal justice honor society.
+Alpha Phi Sigma is the national criminal justice honor society at SPEA Indianapolis.
 The society recognizes scholastic excellence of students in the field of criminal justice.
 It was founded in 1942 and was admitted to the Association of College Honor Societies in 1980.
-To be eligible, undergraduate students must have earned an overall grade point average of at least 3.20 for at least 40 credit hours of course work, and must include at least four criminal justice courses with a minimum 320 grade point average.
+To be eligible, undergraduate students must have earned an overall grade point average of at least 3.20 for at least 40 credit hours of course work, and must include at least four criminal justice courses with a minimum 3.20 grade point average.
 For additional information, students should contact their criminal justice faculty advisor.

-Pi Alpha Alpha
+Pi Alpha Alpha at SPEA Bloomington